Creating a population of

 - Specify the

-your agent.
+animation shape for the agents of this type.
 If you want the agents to be animated both in 2D and 3D,

 choose 3D and select the